LeonKalderon/N-gram-Models/README.md

 * Linear interpolation with the above two models.
 * Kneser-Ney smoothing on bi-grams.

+For all the above models, we calculate cross-entropy and perplexity in order to tune, evaluate and compare them.

 ### Problems Encoutered
 For the entire corpus (http://www.statmt.org/europarl/) we need a minimum of 16gb RAM to avoid memory error.